coecms/dusql/README.md

 Server `grafanadb.server:app` on CMS Jenkins server:
 * Runs flask webapp that talks to the database
 * Configured using Accessdev puppet infrastructure

+The server is installed in a conda environment in Scott's home directory on the Jenkins server, update with `conda update -c coecms dusqlpg`

 Client program `dusql` on raijin/vdi:
 * Talks to the webapp to get information from the database